iamkahvi/iamkahvi.github.io/_site/README.md

-# A blog I created using Jekyll and the Paper theme.
+# A blog created using Jekyll and the Paper theme.
-### More detailed Read Me coming soon.
+### More detailed ReadMe coming soon.